-My research interests include software architecture languages (ALs), Model-Driven Engineering, mobile-enabled software systems, and robotics.
+My research interests include Empirical software engineering, software architecture languages (ALs), Model-Driven Engineering, mobile-enabled software systems, and robotics.

-Since May 2016 I am member of the Amsterdam Data Science, an initiative of the main Amsterdam-based knowledge institutes (CWI, AUAS/HvA, UvA and VU) to develop world-class data science talent and technology within the Amsterdam region.
+Since May 2016 I am member of Amsterdam Data Science, the initiative of the main Amsterdam-based knowledge institutes (CWI, AUAS/HvA, UvA and VU) to develop world-class data science talent and technology within the Amsterdam region.

 For more information about my research activities please refer to my Curriculum.

 I have been reviewer of the following international journals:

 - Transactions on Autonomous and Adaptive Systems (TAAS), ACM

 - Journal of Systems and Software (JSS), Elsevier

 - Information and Software Technology (IST), Elsevier